-Our risk management system is reviewed every quarter and analyzes risks based upon an Impact/Likelihood matrix which assigns to the risks one of the following ratings: Low, Medium Low, Medium, Medium High and High.
+Under our risk management system, we have a list of material risks which are reviewed every quarter and analyzed based upon an Impact/Likelihood matrix which assigns to the risks one of the following ratings: Low, Medium Low, Medium High and High.

-In addition to rating the risks, our risk management system identifies the parties who will be primarily and secondarily responsible for such risks as well as the relevant reviewing parties and any plans to mitigate such risks.
+In addition to rating the risks, our risk management system identifies the parties responsible for managing such risks as well as the relevant reviewing parties and any plans to mitigate such risks.